JinlingY/IC2/README.md

 # show the ground truth of the system
 #Ground truth
 #1 represents the direct causality from node i to node j;
-#0 represents that there no causality between two nodes.
+#0 represents that there is no causality between two nodes.
 Net_ground1= torch.tensor([[0, 1, 0],
               [0, 0, 0],
               [0, 0, 0]])